 II) Finite graphs: Let $G_n$ be a sequence of finite, connected graphs with vertex degrees bounded by $\Delta$ and $|G_n| \to \infty$.
-Let $\sigma_j(G_n)$ denote the $j$-th largest eigenvalue in absolute value of the adjacency matrix of $G_n$, counted with multiplicity (also called the singular values of $G_n$).
+Let $\sigma_j(G_n)$ be the $j$-th largest eigenvalue in absolute value of the adjacency matrix of $G_n$, counted with multiplicity; these are the singular values of $G_n$.
 Let $d_{\mathrm{av}}(G_n)$ denote the average degree of $G_n$.

 For every $j \geq 1$,

 \end{theorem}